top of page

 Here we are in the years.

-The Burrito Brothers have been around a long time now.
-But boy, are they ever still alive.
-That’s because they’re musicians who really do consider each other brothers.
+The Burritos are musicians who really do consider each other brothers.

 The funny name makes a lot of sense.